UMass Boston

 Complete 18 credits of SOCIOL courses.

-At least two courses must be at the 300-level or higher.
+At least three courses must be at the 300-level or higher.
 Graduate courses in Sociology may not be used as major electives.

 Senior Capstone Course (3 to 6 Credits)